docker-training/security-workshop/security-labs/capabilities/step2.md

+# Step 2 - Working with Docker and capabilities

 In this step you'll learn the basic approach to managing capabilities with Docker.
 You'll also learn the Docker commands used to manage capabilities for a container's root account.